Best Correctional Health EMR Software Buyer's Guide 2025

 Specific Services

 One of the decisions your practice will have to make is whether you want just EMR software or one with integrated Practice Management for billing and scheduling.
-There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill or they had already paid a hefty amount for PM software and weren't looking to replace it yet.
+There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill or they had already paid a hefty amount for PM software and were not looking to replace it yet.

 Ease of Use and Training

-Doctors are not IT professionals, and though some might be tech savvy, it would be egregious to expect them all to be experts on the EHR software.
+Doctors are not IT professionals, and though some might be tech savvy, it would be egregious to expect them all to be experts on the EMR software.
 Ease of use is essential to make the transition from paper to electronic smooth, as well as day to day practice to go along without a hitch.
-If the software is too complicated and hard to understand, it's a waste of precious time and needlessly aggravating.
+If the software is too complicated and hard to understand, it is a waste of precious time and needlessly aggravating.
 Some vendors offer free training while others don't; make sure you ask for training if your practice needs it.

 Specialty Specific